Onion For Hair Loss

 Quercetin in onions treats alopecia areata and prevents it from recurring.

 Quercetin, another compound found in onions, is a bioflavonoid with anti-inflammatory properties.
-It is useful for those who suffer from hair loss due to an inflammatory response in the body, which could be caused by strong medication like anti-depressants, chemotherapy, or an infection.
+It prevents hair loss due to an inflammatory response in the body, possibly caused by strong medication like antidepressants, chemotherapy, or an infection.

-In animal studies, quercetin has been found to be effective not only in treating alopecia areata but even in preventing it from recurring.5
+In animal studies, quercetin has been found to be effective not only in treating alopecia areata but also in preventing it from recurring.6

 Garlic Helps Too

 As part of the same plant family as onions, garlic is also effective in promoting hair growth for many of the same reasons.
-In one study, 95 percent of trial patients experienced hair growth after applying garlic gel to the scalp.8
+In one study, 95% of trial patients experienced hair growth after applying garlic gel to the scalp.7

 Another positive to using onion and garlic juice, as opposed to steroidal medication, is the negligible side effects.
-Steroids can cause adrenal resistance and dysmenorrhea or painful period in women.9
+Steroids can cause adrenal resistance and dysmenorrhea or painful period in women.8

 - Juice up 2 medium-sized onions.